Who is Kemi Badenoch, the first black woman to lead the British Conservative Party? - ExBulletin

 Who is Kemi Badenoch, the first black woman to lead the British Conservative Party?

-THE new leader of Britain's center-right Conservative Party was born Olukemi Adegoke in London in 1980 to wealthy Nigerian parents, a doctor and academic, and spent much of her childhood in the West African country.
+The new leader of Britain's center-right Conservative Party was born Olukemi Adegoke in London in 1980 to wealthy Nigerian parents, a doctor and academic.
+She spent much of her childhood in this West African country.

-She said the experience of economic and social upheaval in Nigeria had shaped her political vision.
+She said Nigeria's experience of economic and social upheaval had shaped her political vision.

 “I grew up in a place where the lights didn't come on, where we frequently ran out of fuel even though we're an oil-producing country,” Badenoch told the BBC last week.